 The company has a strong partner portal updating regular information and updates to channel partners.
 By the end of this year, the company would come up with a mobile version of its partner portal, which he believes would make communication with partners more responsive and interactive.

 Jain informed while digital platforms and social media form a key part of creating security awareness and to an extent customer support or grievance, a lot more can be explored in this area – to leverage it as an intelligent and scalable data analytics platform.

 Trend Micro currently offers security solutions to verticals such as IT, telecom, BFSI, manufacturing and healthcare services.
 In India, the security provider focuses on advanced endpoint security, hybrid cloud security and network defence solutions.
 Some of its clients include State Bank of India, Syndicate Bank, BHEL, Lupin Pharma, Bandhan Bank, PolicyBazaar, and Capillary Technologies, among others.
 The company is also working on a number of government projects and is looking at sizeable revenue from some of these government-led digital initiatives in the coming years.

 Moreover, with cybersecurity becoming more of an organizational concern than just an IT narrative confined to CIO/CTOs, Trend Micro is creating a whole new digital ecosystem to address this issue.
 “We work closely with CXOs, application teams, programmers, coders and OEMs to offer the best of these solutions to our customers and help them learn and educate about cybersecurity in the new digital landscape.”

 He also mentioned, adding that the company’s strong global presence combined with localized support to meet regional regulatory and technical needs have always been a plus.

-As part of Trend Micro’s 2020 agenda, Jain said, “We will be even more aggressive on our hybrid cloud offerings, acquire new customers and recruit a new set of partners that can help us bring more innovation and revenue to the table over the next 12 months.”
+As part of Trend Micro’s 2020 agenda, Jain said, “We will be even more aggressive on our hybrid cloud security offerings, acquire new customers and recruit a new set of partners that can help us bring more innovation and revenue to the table over the next 12 months.”